john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     2    C
     dtype: object

-Now we will import it as a `DataFrame`:
+And then convert it to a `DataFrame`:

     In [6]: pd.DataFrame(one)